cezarywawrzyniak/autoware_pogromcy/save_trajectory/README.md

 ```bash
 ros2 launch save_trajectory save_trajectory.launch.py
 ```
 Use ctr+s when you would like to end recording.
+Congrats, you saved your trajectory in trajectory.txt.
+If you would like to use .json file move you trajectory.txt to script.
+Then you have to run script that is placed **script/txt_to_json.py**.

 Now you can use your save file with trajectory.

 # OLD_VERSION START